Skip to main content

 Malawi International Development

-The Malawi International Development Internship partners with the School of Agriculture for Family Independence (SAFI) and Nu Skin Corporation in a rural village in Malawi.
-Students from all majors work with a SAFI staff member and BYU faculty mentor on research projects that help inform SAFI’s programs in underserved communities.
+The Malawi International Development partners with the School of Agriculture for Family Independence (SAFI) in rural Malawi.
+Students from many majors work individually or in small teams with a SAFI staff member on research and evaluation projects that help guide SAFI’s programs related to agriculture, nutrition, public health, education, women’s empowerment, and other areas.
 Interns live at SAFI’s campus and spend time traveling to Lilongwe (Malawi’s capital city), Lake Malawi, Zambia, and Botswana.
+This internship is a good fit for students who are interested in international development and want an authentic development experience working at the community level in rural Africa.

 Click here to apply today!